Model HX / TX

 - Special construction features

-- Inlet and Outlet Valve assembly simplifies installation and includes unions, shut offs, check valve, drain ports and relief valve port
+- Inlet and Outlet Valve assembly simplifies installation and includes unions, shut offs, check valve, drain ports and pressure relief valve

 - Heating chamber built to ASME Section VIII and "UM" stamped